 💡 Tip: Use project comments to save information for an entire project as opposed to a single task.

-Delegate tasks to teammates so each person can focus on their area of expertise.
+Once your project is shared, make it crystal clear who's doing what.
+Assign tasks so each person can focus on their area of expertise.

-To assign a task to someone in a shared project, click on the grey person icon to the right of a task (Web, macOS, Windows) or below a task (iOS, Android) and choose a name from the list of everyone in the project.
+To assign a task, click the grey person icon to the right of the task (Web, macOS, Windows) or below it (iOS, Android), and choose someone from the project members list.

 Note